FaizSayyid/bayesian-mine-clearance-via-free-energy/README.md

 This repo contains a simple demo of a robot exploring a noisy minefield using **expected free energy** (EFE) and Bayesian statistics.

+The robot holds a generative model of the world (beta-bernoulli over mine presence and a noisy mine sensor).
+At each stage we compute the posterior mine probabilities (the risk) and take off the difference between the prior entropy and the evidence wieghted entropy of each outcome of a given move.
+The move with the lowest expected free energy is then selected.

 The robot balances:
 - **Epistemic value**: information gain from probing new cells.
 - **Extrinsic value**: risk of stepping on a mine.